-- Promoting member-centered care through the development of services and settings that support the mutually agreed upon care plan through all service settings (nursing facilities, assisted living facilities and at home) including the ALTCS Guiding Principles of (as defined in Section D, paragraph 2)
+- 1. Promoting member-centered care through the development of services and settings that support the mutually agreed upon care plan through all service settings (nursing facilities, assisted living facilities and at home) including the ALTCS Guiding Principles as outlined in Section D, Paragraph 1, Purpose, Applicability, and Introduction:

-- Member-Centered Case Management
+- a.
+Member-Centered Case Management

+- b.
+Member Directed Options

+- c.
+Person-Centered Planning

-- Consistency of Services
+- d.
+Consistency of Services

-- Available and Accessible Services
+- e.
+Accessibility of Network

-- Most Integrated Setting
+- f.
+Most Integrated Setting

-- Collaboration with Stakeholders
+- g.
+Collaboration with Stakeholders

-- Ensuring support of the member's informal support system (e.g., family caregivers).
+- 2. Ensuring support of the member's informal support system (e.g., family caregivers).

-- Developing HCBS and settings to meet the needs of members who have cognitive impairments, behavioral health needs and other special medical needs.
+- 3. Developing HCBS settings to meet the needs of members are elderly or have a physical disability and those who have cognitive impairments, behavioral health needs and other special health care needs.

-- Providing not only linguistic services but also developing services that are able to address, as needed, the culture, race, ethnic and religious facets in the process of meeting the needs of members as described in ACOM Policy 405 and Paragraph 69, Cultural Competency
+- 4. Promoting the delivery of services in a culturally competent manner to all members, including those with limited English proficiency and diverse cultural and ethnic backgrounds, disabilities, and regardless of gender, sexual orientation or gender identity [42 CFR 438.206].
+See ACOM Policy 405 and Section D, Paragraph 65, Cultural Competency